Who you have to check

 - student accommodation

-You also don’t need to check tenants if they live in accommodation that:
+You also do not need to check tenants if they live in accommodation that:

 - is provided by a local authority